Stop being overwhelmed with all the information out there on saving seeds from your garden!

 "I have had a long time interest in organic gardening and last year I decided to plant a serious vegetable and flower garden for the first time.
 I was quite surprised by the amount of money I managed to spend on seeds at the garden store, so I thought I would be smart and save seeds from my garden (and some from the grocery store too :P ) to save some money this year.
 Everything seemed to be going just fine, until my tomatoes started to ripen and I realized that most of them were really nothing at all like the ones I'd grown last year.
 The color and flavor were quite different (and disappointing) and I was a little mystified as to why that would be...
 Well, not anymore!
 I guess saving seeds is a little more complicated than I thought.
 I enjoyed Kait's course because it was informative but also quite concise, which I appreciate because like most people I don't have unlimited time.
 I was able to complete the overview part of the course in probably less than an hour and then there is a lengthy list of lessons that go over how to save seeds from specific plants, which I will be enjoy being able to use as a reference as the need arises.
 When it comes time to save seeds this season I will be making much more informed choices!
 Thanks Kait."

-- An online course that simplifies and condenses everything you need to know to start saving seeds, so you can be successfully saving seeds in as little as an afternoon!
+- An online course that simplifies and condenses everything you need to know to start saving seeds!
+You’ll be successfully saving seeds in as little as an afternoon!

-- Downloadable reference charts for more than 20 garden vegetables.
+- Downloadable reference charts for more than 20 garden vegetables!
+It answers all your questions before you ask!

 We are so excited to finally have this course available, and we can't wait to see you in the classroom!